khakhalin/notes/side/art_names.md

 * Paolo Anesi - another simialr 18 century Italian.
 How (adorable) kitsch looked like in 18 century!
 * Jaime Heiden - naked trees with skies as a backdrop
 * Karin Larsson - Svedish interior designer from early 20c that basically invented Ikea and 60s, but better
-* Hilma af Klint - inventor of (spiritual) abstract art (before Kandinsky!
+* Hilma af Klint - inventor of (spiritual) abstract art (before Kandinsky and co.
 But Hildegard von Bingen is also cool)
+* Gustav Wunderwald - the artist of industrial Berlin (Wedding, Spandau)

 Icons
 * Natalya Rusetska